One year on from the oft-delayed No Time To Die, we remember the long run-up to something quite unprecedented in the James Bond series – a finale.

 So, we have to imagine this outcome was on the cards from early in the development of Bond 25, even despite the widely reported uncertainty about Craig returning for a fifth film.
 Producers Barbara Broccoli and Michael G. Wilson certainly gave their star some time to decompress after the hectic shoot of Spectre (and that unguarded remark about wrist-slashing) before approaching him.

-Happily, they found Craig was up for a final outing, the first in which Bond would die at the end, and his return in Bond 25 was confirmed in August 2017.
+Happily, they found Craig was up for a final outing, the first in which Bond would die at the end, and he confirmed he would return in Bond 25 in August 2017.
 It’s a film of firsts and lasts like that, and older readers may remember I rambled about this aspect of the film shortly after release, which you can see here if you fancy some further reading along those lines:

 Read more: No Time To Die and the changing face of James Bond